 Summative assessment is the form of assessment that most parents remember as exams.
 It is usually an end of term or half term assessment which provides an overall grade or measure of progress.
 We use our own teacher assessment to provide each child with a summative assessment score at the end of each half term so that we can measure their progress over the course of the year and spot concerns as soon as possible.

 The process of assessment can often be subjective.
 In other words, different teachers can come to different conclusions about whether a child has reached a particular progress milestone or not.
 To ensure that we have the same agreed views of attainment and progress, we meet together, with other schools and with the Local Authority to agree views and opinions on pieces of work that we bring with us.
 This enables our judgements to be robust and consistent.
-To find out more about MODERATION click on the word.

 What is attainment?